hugocaillard/clearness/app/routes/__posts/03-build-the-voting-client/03-write-on-stacks-blockchain.md

 We will now go back to the `useColorVote` store and make use of this new function.
 The basic implementation will be super simple.
 I'll also provide a more complete one with better typing.

-To handle the sender's vote values, we'll add a `votes` [Map](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Map) to store the value of each color.
+To handle the sender's vote values, we'll add a `vote` [Map](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Map) to store the value of each color.
 Maps are simple key-value stores and the key can be anything.
 In our case, it will be the IDs of the vote options (which are BigInts).

 #### ./src/hooks/useColorVote.ts